The Top 7 Gluten Free Fat Burning Foods

 These are in no particular order.

 - Dark, leafy greens – Dark, leafy greens, such as Romaine, spinach, collards, watercress and kale, are incredible resources for a number of antioxidants.
 But as a fat loss food, leafy greens score because of their Vitamin C content.
 Our bodies use Vitamin C in the formation of l-carnitine, a compound very important to fat loss.
 L-carnitine transports stored fat to the liver, where it can be converted to glycogen and burned as energy.
-You need plenty of Vitamin C in your diet, because we don’t store it in large quantities, so get at least two big servings of leafy greens each day.
+You need plenty of Vitamin C in your diet because it’s not stored in large quantities, so get at least two big servings of leafy greens each day.

 - Turmeric – Turmeric is a calorie-free fat burning food, which makes it a one-two punch.
 Turmeric is the spice that gives curries their yellow color and is often used as a substitute for the very expensive saffron.
 It’s absolutely delicious in soups, stews, curries and on grilled fish and meats.
 Turmeric does two things that make it a fat burning food.
 First, it has been shown in several studies to help regulate blood glucose levels, which reduces blood insulin as well.
 Second, it has been found to boost metabolism naturally.